 To know more about how to build the culture in Remote Teams we recommend reading this article written by Mark Bosma, VP of Sales at Toptal.
 He explores the cultural best practices that helped Toptal grow to hundreds of team members and nine-figure annual revenue—all in a 100% remote organization.

 A 2018 UpWork report found that 59 percent of hiring managers agree that skills have become more specialized compared to three years ago.
 Yet these specialized employees can be hard to find if you want to hire on a short-term, part-time or contract basis.
 The latter has become especially popular in recent years, according to a 2018 Marist/NPR poll, which found that one in five American jobs are held by contract workers.

 Remote workers for your team

+There is one relatively new and extremely effective option for filling remote open positions in the ICT field - Nearshoring for software development.
 If you are searching for the new best talent in software development or design creation, Amsterdam Standard is a smart solution for you.
-We are taking responsibility for projects as a whole or stuffing fast-growing companies with the best specialists on a project base.
+We are taking responsibility for projects as a whole or stuffing fast-growing companies with the best dedicated nearshore specialists on a project base.
 Feel free to contact us for more information!